 On March 15 and 16, 1907, European history was made in the towns and rural hamlets of Finland.
-Every citizen aged 24 and over, the humblest maid and crofter included, was allowed to vote.
+In the national election held on those two days, every citizen aged 24 and over, the humblest maid and crofter included, was allowed to vote.

 In those days people made their way to the nearest village – in many cases on skis across the hardened snow of early spring – to put a red line in the box of their choice on a ballot paper.

 Finland had been a Grand Duchy of the Russian empire since 1809.
 During that period there was a legislative assembly, a Diet, in Finland but it had very limited powers and comprised only male representatives of the upper levels of society, and it convened infrequently.

 After Russia’s defeat in the war against Japan, internal political opposition against the imperial tsarist regime increased.
 This unrest spread to Finland, where a general strike began at the end of October 1905.
 As a result of the unrest, the tsar issued a manifesto which decreed that a Parliament based on universal suffrage would be established in Finland with powers to ensure the legality of the measures taken by the country’s Government.